 The rest is, well okay.
 I feel the second half of this movie, once the fight at the nightclub ends is where John Wick really starts to fall apart.
 The action never gets close to being as good as that scene.
-There’s no antagonist that actually challenges John Wick, so in the end he just drops his weapon and gets into a fist fight with Viggo, despite the fact he’s suppose to be a ruthless assassin.
+There’s no antagonist that actually challenges John Wick, so in the end, he just drops his weapon and gets into a fist fight with Viggo, despite the fact he’s supposed to be a ruthless assassin.
 You just feel like you’re going through the motions.

 Keanu Reeves does a good job as John, and he did dedicate himself to the role physically, performing 90% of the stunts himself.
 Hell, there’s no real bad acting in the movie itself.
 The problem is really the characters themselves.
 We’ve seen movies where the protagonist has the same motivations hundreds of times before.
 There’s nothing all that special about John Wick as a character.
-To me Wick just doesn’t have that same edge that a character like Vincent from Collateral or Mr. Longbaugh from The Way of the Gun has.
+To me, Wick just doesn’t have that same edge that a character like Vincent from Collateral or Mr. Longbaugh from The Way of the Gun has.

 Still, I think John Wick is a good movie.
-It’s action scenes, and some of it’s dialog is enough to elevate it above mediocrity.
+It’s action scenes, and some of its dialog is enough to elevate it above mediocrity.
 I still look forward to seeing the sequel.
 I mean who the hell doesn’t want to watch Ted Logan do some most excellent operating on some totally bogus dudes on the big screen?